Longbenton Metro station: History

 After the initial conversion work, the station buildings remained largely unchanged until 1999, when extensive refurbishment work took place.
-A new ticket hall was added on the eastbound platforms, and related aesthetic changes were made to the original footbridge constructed by the London and North Eastern Railway.
+A new ticket hall was added on the eastbound platforms, and related aesthetic changes were made to the original footbridge.
 The 1940s station building on the westbound platforms of the station was also upgraded and refurbished.

-In 2001, Tag-Tile, an artwork designed by Rob Belilios and Simon Jones, was commissioned for the station.
-The artwork was created with the involvement of local young people, in response to graffiti issues at the station.
-The station also features Journey's Echo, a collection of artwork created in collaboration with sixth form students from the nearby secondary school, which was commissioned in 1999.
+The station was used by 914,340 passengers in 2024/25, considerably lower than the pre-pandemic figure of 1.39 million in 2019/20.

 Facilities

-The station has two side platforms, with separate step free access to both.
+The station has two side platforms, with separate step-free access to both.
 The westbound platform has level access from Lealholm Road, whilst the eastbound platform is accessed by a footpath and ramp from Chesters Avenue.
 There is a stepped footbridge between the platforms within the station, and an external ramped footbridge at the eastern end.
 There is no dedicated car parking available at the station.
-There is provision for cycle parking, with five cycle pods available for use.
+There is provision for cycle parking, with five cycle pods on the north side of the station.

 The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.

-A small newsagent's shop is housed within the station building, on the westbound platform (trains towards South Shields).
+A small newsagent's shop is housed within the station building, on platform 1 (trains towards South Shields).

+Artwork

+Longbenton station features two installations from Metro's 'Art on Transport' programme.

+In 1999, Journey's Echo, a collection of artwork created in collaboration with sixth-form students from the nearby St Mary's School.

+The station is also home to Tag-Tile, an artwork commissioned in 2001, designed by Rob Belilios and Simon Jones.
+It was created with the involvement of local young people, in response to graffiti issues at the station.